 DC | VA | MD Nursing Home Abuse Attorney

-Nursing home abuse lawyers can assist victims and their families receive financial compensation if a senior was harmed by staff members, experiences neglect, or wrongfully dies due to the carelessness of the senior care facility.
+Nursing home abuse attorneys can assist victims and their families receive financial compensation if a senior was harmed by staff members, experiences neglect, or wrongfully dies due to the carelessness of the senior care facility.
 The elderly residents living in senior care facilities often enter nursing homes when they are no longer able to care for themselves.

-That is why the nursing home abuse attorneys at Bertram Law Group, PLLC in Washington, DC have no tolerance for elder abuse.
+That is why the nursing home abuse lawyer at Bertram Law Group, PLLC in Washington, D.C. has no tolerance for elder abuse.

 Contact our compassionate attorneys today for a free and confidential case review of you or a family member’s situation.